dcaglar/ecommerce-platform-kotlin/docs/architecture-internal-reader.md

 **LedgerRecordingConsumer** → **RecordLedgerEntriesService**:
 - Executes within `KafkaTxExecutor` transactional boundary for offset + event commit
-- **Batch Processing**: All journal entries for a payment order are processed atomically via `postLedgerEntriesAtomic()`
+- **Individual Processing**: Each journal entry for a payment order is processed via `appendLedgerEntry()`
 - Database-level idempotency via `ON CONFLICT` in `journal_entries` table
 - When `insertJournalEntry()` returns `0` (duplicate detected):
-  - **All remaining entries in the batch are skipped** - return statement stops batch processing
-  - No postings are inserted for the duplicate entry
+  - Entry skipped and no postings are inserted for the duplicate entry
+  - Processing continues with next entry
   - No exception thrown - graceful no-op
 - **First execution** (`insertJournalEntry` returns `1`):
   - Entry and all postings inserted successfully
-  - Processing continues with next entry in batch
+  - Processing continues with next entry
 - **Consequences of replays**:
   - Duplicate journal entries silently ignored (idempotent)
-  - Entire batch processing stops on first duplicate detection
+  - Each entry processed independently - duplicate detection per entry
-  - `LedgerEntriesRecorded` event will contain `0L` IDs for duplicates
   - External systems can detect replays via event deduplication logic

 #### Exception Handling & Failure Modes